praneshr/falcon/README.md

 ## Architecture & Implementation

-- The app is built on top of React's uni-directional data flow model
+- The app is built on top of React's unidirectional data flow
 - The `booksList` and `cart` info are stored in Redux store
 ```javascript
 const store = {